gavinelliott/blog/src/site/posts/managers-and-leaders.md

 The grade doesn't make the person a manager or leader.

-Training, experience and skills does.
+Training, experience and skills do.